Women, Gender and Psychoanalysis

 Section III Representative: Marilyn Metzel, PhD

 Section III offers free membership for students and Early Career Psychologists.
-For 2017, membership is also free for all members.
 We invite all members of Division 39 to join us in our mission to honor the strong traditions of protecting women’s rights and establishing a safe place in the field of psychoanalysis for women’s issues to be represented.
 See Section III’s website for more information about membership.

 The Annual Dissertation Award is given to a member of Div.
-39 who has completed her/his dissertation within the past two years.
+39 who has completed their dissertation within the past two years.
 The dissertation should further the understanding of women and gender, preferably from a psychoanalytic viewpoint.
 Applicants should submit a CV and dissertation abstract.
 The winner will receive a $250 prize.
+For more information, contact Section III directly.

 Section III InSight Report, July 2011 (PDF, 15KB)